Draw the structures that correspond to the following IUPAC names.... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Draw the structures that correspond to the following IUPAC names. (c) (S)-3-fluoropent-1-yne
+Draw the structures that correspond to the following IUPAC names. (a) (R)-4-isopropyl-6-methylhept-2-yne

 Verified Solution